Parent Education & Empowerment

-Through our distinguished Poder de Los Padres program, parents are encouraged to participate in bi-weekly workshops where they will learn about topics and themes that are being discussed in their children’s classes, tips for tutoring, methods to support their child with social and emotional disturbances.
-Parents are also given the opportunity to take field trips to local colleges and Universities.
-Political and social topics are also discussed to educate and empower our families.
+Through our distinguished Poder de Los Padres program, parents are encouraged to participate in bi-weekly workshops where they will be empowered through education (social, legal, technological, financial), discuss topics and themes that are being taught in their children’s classes, learn tips for tutoring and learn methods to support their child with social and emotional disturbances.
+Parents will also be given the opportunity to take field trips to local colleges and Universities.

-In order to bridge the gap between high school and college and to prepare our students for the academic rigours, we have associated with three local higher educational institutions: Santa Clara University, Evergreen Valley College and San Jose City College.
+In order to bridge the gap between high school and college and to prepare our students for the academic rigors, we have partnered with three local educational institutions: Santa Clara University, Evergreen Valley College, and San Jose City College.
 Beginning in the 10th grade, students from all three of our schools are allowed to take two (2) college-level courses (per year).
-If students pass those college courses, they will receive dual credit for both high school and college.
+If students pass those courses, they will receive dual credit for both high school and college.
 We have also recently launched a Career Pathways program that enables our students to gain real work skills at Evergreen Valley College.
 Inquire within for programs that are being offered.

 Alum Rock Counseling Center

-We are a firm believer in the importance that mentors and positive models play in the social, emotional and intellectual development of our youth.
+We understand the importance that mentors and role models play in the social, emotional and intellectual development of our youth.
 And for that reason, we are a proud supporter of the Alum Rock Counseling Center and the Ocala Mentoring program.
 If you or anyone you know is interested in becoming a mentor, please contact Celina Chun: at email@example.com.

 Second Harvest Food Bank

-TFHE has partnered with Second Harvest Food Bank as we believe that every family should have access to healthy and hot meals.
-Our campus is a designated site for food pickups on the first Monday of the each month between 12:00pm- 4:00pm.
-We encourage families to stop by and take groceries for themselves or to help distribute those groceries to families in need.
+TFHE has partnered with Second Harvest Food Bank to distribute healthy food to our community.
+Our campus is a designated site for food pickups on the first Monday of each month between 12:00 pm - 4: 00 pm.
+We encourage families to stop by and take groceries for themselves or to help distribute those groceries to families in need (Volunteers needed!).
 If you are in need of a daily hot meal, groceries, summer meals for your youth, please call: 1-800-984-3663 or email: http://www.shfb.org/getfood

-In an effort to bring good people and reputable organizations onto our campus, we are open to sharing our facilities such as: auditorium, classrooms, soccer and baseball fields with like minded organizations, just as long as the event or function that is held in our space is 1) available and 2) serves the benefit of the community.
-For more information, please contact Michelle Moreno at: firstname.lastname@example.org.
+In an effort to bring good people and reputable organizations onto our campus, we are open to sharing our facilities such as auditorium, classrooms, soccer and baseball fields, etc. Just as long as the event or function that is held on our campus is 1) available for use and 2) serves the benefit of the community.
+For more information, please contact Cintia Guerra, the Facilities Manager at firstname.lastname@example.org

 We thank you for being part of our valued community and we look forward to assisting you in any possible way.
-If you are a business owner and would like to inquire about ways in which we can partner for the benefit of the community, please contact Rafael Escalante at: email@example.com.
+If you are a business owner and would like to inquire about ways in which we can partner for the benefit of the community, please contact Juan Manriquez at (669) 207-6976 or via email at email@example.com.